Rafkev/onlineCounter/readme.txt

 This is a simulated change for commit #265
 This is a simulated change for commit #276
 This is a simulated change for commit #295
+This is a simulated change for commit #368